paulwinex/namedpath/README.md

 ## NamedPath

-This is a module which can helps you to configure folder structure with named patterns.
+This is a module which can help you to configure folder structure with named patterns.
 No more absolute paths in scripts, no more hard coding.
 With `namedpath` you can generate paths via names with variables context!